-The establishment or disestablishment of non-standard workweeks or schedules shall be made only to meet changing agency operation needs and only after advance approval by the
+The establishment or disestablishment of non-standard workweeks or schedules shall be made only to meet changing agency operation needs and only after advance approval by the Office of Labor Relations, and prior negotiation with the Union and not less than two (2) weeks advance notice to affected employees, except when:

-- (1) The standard workweek is being established; or, - (2) An emergency situation exists.
+(1) The standard workweek is being established; or,

+(2) An emergency situation exists.
 For such exception, notification and/or consultation shall be made as soon as practicable.
-As soon as the emergency is alleviated, the employee shall revert to his/her regular schedule. - (b) Employees' request for compressed work schedules (including a four (4) day work week) may be implemented when the following conditions prevail: - (1) The employee initiates said request along with supportive justification. - (2) Such a request is compatible with agency operating needs. - (3) Such a request receives the review and approval of the Agency Head. - (4) The Agency Head shall forward said endorsement to the Office of Labor Relations and it shall be treated as a request for a non-standard work week. - (5) Disputes hereunder are neither grievable nor arbitrable.
+As soon as the emergency is alleviated, the employee shall revert to his/her regular schedule.

+(b) Employees' request for compressed work schedules (including a four (4) day work week) may be implemented when the following conditions prevail:

+(1) The employee initiates said request along with supportive justification.

+(2) Such a request is compatible with agency operating needs.

+(3) Such a request receives the review and approval of the Agency Head.

+(4) The Agency Head shall forward said endorsement to the Office of Labor Relations and it shall be treated as a request for a non-standard work week.

+(5) Disputes hereunder are neither grievable nor arbitrable.